lalitavai/lalitavai/README.md

 #Deep Learning with PyTorch 2.x – Built deep learning models for image classification (CNNs), segmentation (U-Net, ResNet50), and object detection (YOLO, Detectron2).
 Explored GANs for synthetic data generation, an exciting area in AI research.

+AI Agents Projects :Flowise is a powerful, open-source, low-code platform for building AI-powered workflows and agents.
+It allows developers to design, deploy, and integrate AI models with ease

 ---

 ## 📂 List of Projects